AnannaKabir/AnannaKabir/README.md

 🌐 Networking Aficionado: I'm well-versed in LAN, WAN, WiFi, and BLE.
 I know how to make devices communicate seamlessly.

-🤖 Robotics Enthusiast: I'm not just an embedded guru; I dabble in the world of robots.
+🤖 Robotics Enthusiast: I dabble in the world of robots.
 I develop embedded systems and robots using RTOS and ROS.

 🔬 Diagnosis and Testing Whiz: When things go haywire, I don my detective hat and get to the root of the problem.
 I love a good challenge.